royashbrook/royashbrook.github.io/_posts/2008-02-19-my-mybook-world-edition-ii-fun.md

 5. Download predefined lists of blogs etc I wanted to read and convert them to audio.
 6. Serve as a print server?
 Maybe print out predefined documents for consumption.

 As you can see, a lot of this revolves around creating custom media to consume.
 I'm not a big fan of pirated video/music.
 I personally buy all my DVD and CD media I want to consume.
 I do believe that torrenting broadcast television is not illegal, however I want to stream the video from my PCTV2GO for my broadcast shows and record them from there.
 Once this is complete, I have thought about purchasing something with a little more streaming power to perform something similar to what Orb does.
 I'm not sure I want to make that kind of investment, especially if I can have this converting all of the information I want to consume in ways that are friendly to me and my devices.
-I'll let you know how it goes. =D
+I'll let you know how it goes. 😁

 PS.
 I recently spoke to a manager at my local CompUSA about this announcement and confirmed both of the Jacksonville, FL stores will remain open under the new deal.